 We’re not limited to financial investments.
-Time spent in shared activities and mutual friends build powerful ties.
+Time spent in family activities and mutual friends build powerful ties.

 Despite the relentless increase in the number of single-parent families, men still see children as a significant investment into the relationship.
 Years of nursing, love, teaching, playing (and yes, money too), are not easily thrown away.

 My wife, maddening though she can be, is my best friend.
 The joy of any achievement is magnified by sharing it with her.
 She puts my disappointments in perspective.
 We’re a team.
 A man who feels this way is going to think very carefully before flirting with his secretary.

 Here are just a few examples.
 See What Men Want In A Relationship for more details.